Yexiaoxing/yexiaoxing/README.md

 This is Xiaoxing from China.

-🔭 I’m currently working on Microsoft Forms, feel free to contact if you have any suggestions (or looking for referral 🌱).
+🔭 I’m currently working on Goodnotes, feel free to contact if you have any suggestions (or looking for referral 🌱).

 📫 How to reach me: xiaoxing at Telegram;